eChook/documentation/README.md

 ---

-Welcome to the documentation for the eChook nano board and the associated android app, the eChook Companion - all the information in one place.
+Welcome to the documentation for the eChook nano board and the associated Android app, the eChook Companion - all the information in one place.

 Please feel free to add comments and start discussions on this document as you go.